nyrahul/nyrahul.github.io/_posts/2019-6-15-rpl_multi_instances_vs_multi_dodags.md

 layout:     post
 title:      RPL Multi Instances vs Multi-DODAGs
 date:       2019-6-15
+summary:    RPL routing protocol has a notion of multiple instances and
-summary:    It is easy to get confused between the two.
-The post goes into the
-            details of differences with use-cases.
+            multiple DAGs.
+It is easy to get confused between the two.
+The post goes into the details of differences with use-cases.
 categories: rpl
 ---

-[RPL][1], introduces the concept of using [multiple instances][2] and multiple dodags within the network.
+[RPL][1] is a distance vector routing protocol for constrained mesh networks and it introduces the concept of using [multiple instances][2] and multiple dodags within the network.
 An [RPL][1] Instance contains one or more DODAG roots.
 There could be more than one RPL Instances operating in the network.
 Figure 1 in [RFC6550][1] shows a sample network with multiple instances.
 However the spec does not explain the use-cases of these concepts.
+This is an attempt to differentiate and explain the use-cases.

-## Use-case of using multiple RPL Instances
+## Multiple RPL Instances
 Multiple RPL Instances could be used to satisfy different application requirements.
 Consider a temperature sensor network which sends periodic temperature reading every 10 minutes.
 But if the temperature changes